Sekanko/Hoidle/README.md

 were far from intended.
 At the end of the day because of them, I was able to catch subtle bugs and improve the code right away.

-Anyway, I'm willing to continue woring on **Hoidle** as soon as possible and I can't wait to see how far I can take this project.
+Anyway, I'm willing to continue working on **Hoidle** as soon as possible, and I can't wait to see how far I can take this project.

 ## 🙏 Thank you for your time!